codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 [JAMstackParis website](https://jamstack.paris/)

 #### Ideas:
-.Should dig into this thing, go to the Paris meetups and probably have a side project to create a website using Gatsby and Netlify
+.
+Should dig into this thing, go to the Paris meetups and probably have a side project to create a website using Gatsby and Netlify
-.Should also investigate about non-content APIs
+.
+Should also investigate about non-content APIs

 #### Question: will there be a fCC JAMstack hachathon on 2019?
 That'd be fun :smiley: